Hiking Grinnell Glacier

 As you leave early in the morning, the crisp mountain air invigorates you, and the morning light begins to reveal the landscape’s beauty.

-Morning Eagle On Lake Josephine
+Hiking Grinnell Glacier - Morning Eagle on Lake Josephine

-Morning Eagle on Lake Josephine
+Hiking Grinnell Glacier – Morning Eagle on Lake Josephine

 Mist often hovers over Swiftcurrent Lake, creating a serene atmosphere that is perfect for capturing the tranquility of the early hours.
 As you progress, the trail opens up, and you’re greeted by sweeping vistas of Swiftcurrent Lake and Lake Josephine, both of which are renowned for their striking turquoise waters.
 These lakes are framed by the rugged, snow-capped peaks of the Lewis Range, creating a postcard-perfect scene that sets the tone for the rest of the hike.